Published On: Mar 05 2013 03:30:44 PM CSTUpdated On: Jun 30 2016 01:00:00 AM CDT

 Lionel Richie had one of the biggest hits, and most talked about music videos, of the 1980s with 1986's "Dancing on the Ceiling."
 He also co-wrote "We Are the World" with Michael Jackson and recorded other hits such as "Truly," "Say You, Say Me," "Hello" and "Stuck on You."

-Richie, seen here at the 2010 Grammys, went country with the well-received album "Tuskegee" in 2012.
+Richie, seen here at the BRIT Awards in February 2015, went country with the well-received album "Tuskegee" in 2012.
 The album, which saw Richie reinterpreting some of his earlier songs with guest country music artists, went to No. 1 on the Billboard 200 chart and was certified Platinum.

 The Cure, seen here in this 1989 publicity photo, saw their profile rise throughout the 1980s with such songs as "Just Like Heaven," "Lovesong" and "Friday I'm in Love."

-The Cure's lead singer, Robert Smith, is seen here during a concert in 2012.
+The Cure's lead singer, Robert Smith, is seen here during a concert at Madison Square Garden on June 18, 2016.

 Going by the name John Cougar, John Mellencamp broke through in the 1980s, especially with his 1982 album "American Fool," which featured both "Hurts So Good" and "Jack & Diane."
 The rest of the decade saw him record songs such as "Crumblin' Down," "Pink Houses," "Lonely Ol' Night," "Small Town" and "R.O.C.K. in the U.S.A."

 The Cougar part of his name long gone, Mellencamp continues to record and perform today, including at the annual Farm Aid concert, which he cofounded in 1985 with Willie Nelson and Neil Young.
-He's seen here at an Obama-Biden campaign rally in Richmond, Va., on Nov.
-5, 2012.
+He's seen here in concert in Minneapolis, Minnesota, in February 2015.

 Canadian rocker Bryan Adams, seen here on the cover of his 1981 "You Want It, You Got It" album, was responsible for such 1980s hits as "Straight from the Heart," "Cuts Like a Knife," "Run to You," "Somebody," "Heaven" and "Summer of '69."

-Adams, who continued to see success through the 1990s, is seen here during a show during London Fashion Week on Feb.
-17, 2013.
+Adams, who continued to see success through the 1990s, is seen here during a concert in October 2015.

 Hall & Oates had been making music since the early 1970s, but they broke through in the 1980s with hits like "Kiss on My List," "Private Eyes," "I Can't Go for That (No Can Do)" and "Maneater."